sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

 All of this is a definite improvement from having no go.sum at all, but it has its limits.

-The downside: it works by “trust on first use”, and more specifically, your first use.
+The downside: it works by "trust on first use", and more specifically, your first use.

 When you add a new dependency to your module that you've never seen before, including when you upgrade to a new version of a dependency you are already using, the go command fetches the code and creates the go.sum lines on the fly.
 It doesn't have anything to check it against, so it'll just pop them into your go.sum file.